ganrad/Az-DevOps-Agent-On-AKS/README.md

    The files are also provided in the `./dockeragent` directory.
 You will need to clone/fork this repository in order to use the provided scripts to build the Azure Pipeline Agent.
    The provided `Dockerfile` installs the following tools.
-   - Azure CLI
+   - Azure CLI (latest version)
-   - Docker CE client (latest)
+   - Docker CE client (latest version)
    - Kubectl (v1.15.x)
    - Helm (v2.14.3)
-   - Aqua Trivy Container image scanner (latest)
+   - Aqua Trivy Container image scanner (latest version)

 2. Build the Azure DevOps Pipeline agent